Tuckiar v The King: Background

 Dhakiyarr Wirrpanda, a Yolngu Aboriginal man living a traditional life, was sentenced to death in the Northern Territory Supreme Court for the murder by spearing of a police constable, Albert McColl, on Woodah Island, an island off Arnhem Land on the northern coast of Australia.
 McColl had gone to Arnhem Land with a police party to apprehend some Aboriginal people thought to have killed the crew of a Japanese pearling lugger.
 It emerged that McColl had been handcuffed to Djappari, a wife of Dhakiyarr, and some other women.

 The trial lasted only one day, with a guilty verdict returned by the 12-person jury after what was later deemed to be misdirection by Judge Wells.
 Defence arguments of self-defence or provocation were not put to the jury.
 The episode surrounding these killings and that of another two men were referred to in the press as the Caledon Bay murders.

 Appeal

 The case which became known as Tuckiar v. the King was the appeal in the High Court of Australia from the Supreme Court of the Northern Territory.
 The case was heard over two days, 29–30 October 1934, in Melbourne after some protest and lobbying by people including the Anglican clergyman A. P. Elkin.

 The High Court unanimously found that there had been a miscarriage of justice, and that the trial judgment should be set aside.

 On the way home from his seven-month incarceration in Fannie Bay Gaol, Dhakiyarr went missing, never to be seen again.

+In 2025, Dhakiyar's family (including his grandson Dhukal Wirrpanga), asked the Northern Territory government to investigate his disappearance, locate his remains and call his death as a "death in custody".